 5All power wiring / communication cable to be minimum 18 AWG from the outdoor unit to the indoor unit, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
 For detailed electrical information, please refer to electric characteristics on page 11.
-6Piping lengths are equivalent.

-7Installation of an optional Low Ambient Wind Baffle Kit will allow operation down to -4°F in cooling mode.
+7 Installation of an optional Low Ambient Wind Baffle Kit will allow operation down to -4°F in cooling mode.